25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 18. Welcome Greens to Kitchen's interior Design

 Adding indoor plants is one of the most practical ways to liven up a typical kitchen setup.
 As we deal with the pandemic, we have adopted some ways to enjoy our homestay, including new hobbies like cooking and taking care of plants.
-Both contribute to relaxation and coping up from the stress caused by the sudden shift of our lifestyle.
+Both contribute to relaxation and coping with the stress caused by the sudden shift in our lifestyle.
 Since we deal with space constraints in our HDB flat, why not mix these two in one place?

-You might be a little hesitant to go on with this idea because of the HDB limitations here in Singapore and deficient sources of sunlight, but there are indoor-friendly varieties that will surely level up your kitchen.
-A pro-tip is to choose pieces that are low in maintenance and can survive a shady environment.
+You might be a little hesitant to go on with this idea because of the HDB limitations here in Singapore and the deficient sources of sunlight, but there are indoor-friendly varieties that will surely level up your kitchen.

+A pro-tip is to choose pieces that are low-maintenance and can survive a shady environment.

 Be inspired by the lush greens as you prepare a hearty meal for your loved ones.

-Placing a tall potted plant as an anchor piece set on a corner away from furniture and decorations will help you balance an open configuration kitchen.
+Placing a tall potted plant as an anchor piece in a corner away from furniture and decorations will help you balance an open kitchen configuration.

 A tall Monstera plant is all over Instagram home designs.
 This broad-leafed plant is not only aesthetically pleasing, but it is also indoor-friendly.
-It does not require direct sunlight and daily watering.
-For a more clean and refreshing kitchen atmosphere, place a tall Mother-in-Law's Tongue or Snake Plant near your window where it gets ample indirect sunlight.
-If you are a busy plant parent, this lovely piece can survive with watering once a month.
+It does not require direct sunlight or daily watering.
+For a more clean and refreshing kitchen atmosphere, place a tall mother-in-law's tongue or snake plant near your window where it gets ample indirect sunlight.
+If you are a busy plant parent, this lovely piece can survive watering once a month.
 This finely detailed plant can act as a kitchen centrepiece that can help purify pollutants and harmful oxides from the air, making your kitchen feel more relaxing and alive.

-Your shelves are not only limited to keeping appliances and spices together.
+Your shelves are not limited to keeping appliances and spices together.
 They can also be used to beautify your kitchen.
-Place a few white potted Fittonia, and Asparagus Fern on natural wood or white painted upper shelvings.
-Add some flowery varieties on a decorative box or circular vases.
+On natural wood or white-painted upper shelves, place a few white-potted Fittonia and Asparagus Ferns.
+Add some flowery varieties to a decorative box or some circular vases.

-You can totally add your greens as staple parts of your kitchen decoration.
-Hanging aerial pieces like Tillandsia and Money Plant to walls or edges of your shelves will undoubtedly create a remarkable focal point to your kitchen.
-Take your design to another notch by letting an aerial plant climb a customised suspended lattice on top of your dining table.
+You can absolutely incorporate greens into your kitchen decor.
+Aerial pieces like tillandsia and money plant, when hung to walls or the edges of your shelves, will undoubtedly create a stunning focal point for your kitchen.
+Take your design to another level by letting an aerial plant climb a customised suspended lattice on top of your dining table.

 19. Add Some Florals and Patterns

-Florals and patterns are mostly connected to country or retro kitchen styles, but they can also beautify a contemporary space.
+Florals and patterns are mostly associated with country or retro kitchen styles, but they can also beautify a contemporary space.
 With the right choice of colours and patterns to stick with, you can achieve a trendy yet unconventional kitchen design.
 Arguably, the simplest and most cost-efficient way to revamp your kitchen involves the addition of these amazing patterns.

-Stick a decorative wallpaper to your kitchen backdrop to add some personality to your kitchen while keeping everything else unaltered.
-For a modern-looking kitchen, choose a wallpaper with big and bold natural-looking blossom patterns.
-You can also go for the opposite- a neutral abstract small patterned floral piece.
+Stick a decorative wallpaper to your kitchen backdrop to add some personality while keeping everything else unaltered.
+For a modern-looking kitchen, choose a wallpaper with big and bold, natural-looking blossom patterns.
+You could also choose the inverse: a neutral abstract small-pattern floral piece.

 Florals on Fabrics

 Another simple way to add the charm of florals to your kitchen is to incorporate them into your fabric accents.
 Think of those classic and welcoming kitchens that you see in the movies.
 Choose a simplistic floral cover for your wooden chairs to establish a serene ambiance.
-Place an indoor plant on top of your dining table or counter to add up to the snug feel.
-Install matching floral curtains for a remarkable cohesive look.
+Place an indoor plant on top of your dining table or counter to add to the snug feeling.
+Install matching floral curtains for a remarkable, cohesive look.

 Wall Arts and Frame Decorations

-Nothing defeats the charm of natural florals to your kitchen.
-As you countertop centrepiece, shelving accents, or wall hangings, florals invite effortless sophistication to any space.
-Keep it fresh with woven baskets or do-it-yourself wire wrought hung on top of your counter.
+Nothing defeats the charm of adding natural florals to your kitchen.
+As a countertop centrepiece, shelving accent, or wall hanging, florals invite effortless sophistication to any space.
+Keep it fresh with woven baskets or do-it-yourself wire baskets hung on top of your counter.